BlockSigner/cove/site/content/english/increase-legal-weight.md

 Increase the legal weight
 of your e-signature
 ===============
 Enable an e-signature standard with higher legal weight.
-The procedure differs depending on the standard.
-The more unambiguously an e-signature can be assigned to a person, the higher its legal weight.
+The procedure differs depending on the signature standard.
+The more unambiguously an e-signature can be attributed to a person, the higher its legal weight.
 {{% /markdown %}}
 {{< /content >}}